ImageMagick/Usage-Markdown/color_mods/index.md

 #### Modulate DIY {#modulate_diy}

-You can if really want to "Do It Yourself".
+You can, if you really want to, "Do It Yourself".
 You basically convert the image into the appropriate color space, modify the values, and convert back.
 Remember that in HSL [Color Space](../color_basics/#colorspace), the Green channel holds the Saturation value, and the Blue channel holds the Luminance value.

-For example, here is the equivalent to a "`-modulate 80,120`" (darken slightly, increase color saturation), using the default HSL colorspace...
+For example, here is the equivalent of a "`-modulate 80,120`" (darken slightly, increase color saturation), using the default HSL colorspace...

 ~~~
 convert rose: -colorspace HSL \